jeffsonsousa/GAN-GI/README.md

 ## 1. Select the dataset

 Place the images that served as the basis for the GAN within the data directory
+> [!WARNING]
+> <sup> Create a folder in the root of the project with the name ./data and place your images for model training.
+The image build will fail if it does not find this directory in the project root.
+Some extensions used in tests were: png, JPG, JPEG.
+Feel free to test with other extensions, don't worry about the image resolution, the algorithm has a processing function that will be responsible for pre-processing the data.</sup>

 ## 2. Upload local image to test the model
 ```